This post has been updated and expanded as of 2021

-The next question to ask yourself is: would you rather pay a flat fee, or give up a percentage of sales in the form of a commission.
-Note that this percentage is in addition to the selling percentage that each store takes before paying you your royalty.
+The next question to ask yourself is: would you rather pay a flat fee, or give up a percentage of sales in the form of a commission?
+Note that this percentage is in addition to the sales commission that each store takes before paying your aggregator, who then pays you.

 This one is tricky.
-If you sell a lot of eBooks, the percent of sales can exceed a flat rate arrangement.
-On the other hand, paying a flat rate and then selling 5 eBooks is a pretty expensive proposition.
+If you sell a lot of eBooks, the percent of sales can exceed a flat rate arrangement and eats into profits.
+On the other hand, paying a flat rate and then selling 5 eBooks can be an expensive proposition.

 Choosing an aggregator

-I suggest visiting each website and signing up for an account.
-Get a feel for how they work, read their policies, look at the features important to you.
+I suggest visiting each website to get a feel for how they work, their fees and the stores they support.
+Read their policies and look at the features important to you.

 - For example, if you write more “edgy” books, Smashwords has a thriving online store that competes with the best of them.
-They also have terrific selling tools.
+They also have terrific sales tools.

 The Bottom Line

 Go direct where possible, add one aggregator for the balance.
 You can always change things around later as you get more comfortable managing your accounts.
-(Be sure to read my FAQ about using an ISBN provided by an aggregator.)
+Btw, be sure to read my FAQ about using an ISBN provided by an aggregator.

 Comparison of eBook Distributors

-There are many factors to consider when evaluating distribution, including how easy the service is to use.
+As noted earlier, there are 5 considerations when evaluating distribution: cost, convenience, royalty payments, ease of updating metadata, and how easy the service is to use.
 And some features and capabilities change from year-to-year.
 Rather than try to classify every difference, I’ve zeroed in on the core features and then link you to that service for more details.

 A final note about this table.
 Many publishing services companies offer eBook distribution.
 However, with the exception of Bookbaby it is not a core service and in fact they may require you (or hound you!) to buy other services such as eBook conversion, print book design and distribution, or book marketing.
-E.g.: Blurb, eBooks2go, Fastpencil, Lulu, Outskirts.
+Examples of these companies include Blurb, eBooks2go, Fastpencil, Lulu, and Outskirts.